sebasguts/jupyter_kernel_singular/README.md

 ### Python and Jupyter

-If you want to run the Jupyter notebook locally on your computer, you need a recent version of Python 3 and Jupyter installed.
+If you want to run the Jupyter notebook locally on your computer, you need a recent version of Python 2 or 3 and Jupyter installed.
+The use of Python 3 is recommended.

 To install Python3 run
 ```